Central High School (Cape Girardeau, Missouri): Academic honors

 Cape Central High School was recognized in May 2007 by ACT as one of 382 schools in America (one of eight in Missouri) for academic rigor in mathematics and science.
 Cape Central has also been commended for its Advisory class, which helps many students.

+History

+On May 18, 2024, two students were shot and wounded at a ceremony for the school's graduation held at the Show-Me Center in Cape Giardeau.